 Although there are a number of great ingredients to use while cooking up a meal on the grill, steaks might be America's favorite thing to BBQ, but these delicious hunks of beef come in a variety of different shapes, sizes, and cuts.

 From filet mignon to strip steak, the following five cuts of steak are those favored by people across the United States when it comes to throwing a steak on the grill.
-Click on each associated link for more recipes involving each of these different cuts.

-In order... to prepare any of these, simply sprinkle the steak with salt and pepper and let stand at room temperature while the grill heats.
-Then, once the grill's properly warmed up, oil the grates, add the steak and leave it alone for three to five minutes.
+In order to prepare any of these, simply sprinkle the steak with salt and pepper and let stand at... room temperature while the grill heats.
+Then, once the grill's properly warmed up, oil the grates, add the steak, and leave it alone for three to five minutes.
 Once the steak releases easily from the grates, flip it over and sear the other side.
 Keep repeating this process until your steak is cooked to your preferred level and you'll be ready to enjoy a high-quality steak in no time!

 01 of 05